Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

 \begin{enumerate} \item 15 primitive lattices: \begin{enumerate} \item 2 parallelogram lattices: $\pI, \pII$ \item 5 rectangular lattices: $\pM, \pg, \pmm, \pmg, \pgg$ \item 3 square lattices: $\pIV, \pIVg, \pIVm$ \item 3 trigonal lattices: $\pIII, \pIIIIm, \pIIImI$ \item 2 hexagonal lattices: $\pVI, \pVIm$ \end{enumerate}

-\item 2 centered lattices: $\cm,\cmm$ \end{enumerate} In the crystallographic conventions (Hermann-Mauguin symbols), the discrete group names are given by up to 4 letters and numbers, {\it e.g.}, $\pVIm$ .
-The first is either the letter $\mathsf{p}$ (standing for primitive cell) or $\mathsf{o}$ (centered cell, with an additional lattice point in its center).
-The second stands for the highest order rotation, with the conventions defined above.
-The third is one of the three characters: $\mathsf{m}, \mathsf{1}, \mathsf{g}$, standing for reflection, neither of both or glide reflection (reflection followed by a translation) with respect to the main axis.
-The fourth is similar to the third but makes reference to the secondary axis and again can take the values $\mathsf{m}, \mathsf{1}, \mathsf{g}$.
-If the third or fourth characters are omitted, there are no reflections or glide reflections \cite{CRC,sasse}.
+\item 2 centered lattices: $\cm,\cmm$ \end{enumerate} The discrete group names in the crystallographic conventions (Hermann-Mauguin symbols) consist of a maximum of four letters and numbers, such as $\pVIm$.
+The first is either $\mathsf{o}$ (centered cell, with an extra lattice point in its center) or $\mathsf{p}$, which stands for primitive cell.
+With the previously mentioned conventions, the second represents the highest order rotation.
+The third character, $\mathsf{m}, \mathsf{1}, \mathsf{g}$, represents reflection, neither of both, or glide reflection (reflection followed by a translation) with regard to the main axis.
+The fourth is comparable to the third, but it refers to the secondary axis and once more accepts the values $\mathsf{m}, \mathsf{1}, \mathsf{g}$.
+Reflections or glide reflections are absent if the third or fourth characters are missing \cite{CRC,sasse}.
 Some symmetry group isomorphisms are: $\pI \simeq \Zb^2$, $\pM \simeq \Zb \times \Db_\infty$ and $\pmm \simeq \Db_\infty \times \Db_\infty$.
-On the other hand, Conway's orbifold notation~\cite{Conway} denotes a group by a finite string of characters: an integer $\mathsf{n}$ to the left of an asterisk $\mathsf{*}$ indicates a rotation of order $n$, the asterisk indicates a reflection, an integer $\mathsf{n}$ to the right of the asterisk denotes a rotation of order $2n$ and reflects trough a line, and $\mathsf{\times}$ indicates a glide reflection.
+Conway's orbifold notation~\cite{Conway}, on the other hand, uses a finite string of characters to indicate a group: an integer $\mathsf{n}$ to the left of an asterisk $\mathsf{*}$ indicates a rotation of order $n$, the asterisk indicates a reflection; an integer $\mathsf{n}$ to the right of the asterisk indicates a rotation of order $2n$ and reflects through a line; and $\mathsf{\times}$ indicates a glide reflection.

-As a consequence, there are 17 (compact and connected) orbifolds in $2d$ obtained as the quotient spaces $\Rb^2/\Gamma$, where $\Gamma$ is one of the space groups listed in Table 2 \cite{nilse,lim}.